Jack Dorsey: Politics

-In 2019, Dorsey contributed financially to the campaigns of Democratic 2020 presidential candidates Tulsi Gabbard and Andrew Yang.
+In 2019, Dorsey contributed financially to the campaigns of 2020 Democratic presidential candidates Tulsi Gabbard and Andrew Yang.
 In 2020, he donated $15 million to 29 mayors pursuing the piloting of guaranteed basic income programs in the United States.

 Until 2021, Dorsey applied "world leader" exceptions that enabled President Donald Trump to post content on Twitter that would normally be removed or generate sanctions per the platform's rules.
-In May 2020, some of Trump's tweets received warning labels, and from Election Day in November 2020, more flaggings were applied to his tweets.
-On January 6, 2021, after pro-Trump supporters stormed the U.S. Capitol, Twitter applied a 12-hour timeout to Trump's account for violating its Civic Integrity policy.
-Trump's account was suspended permanently on January 8.
-On January 14, Dorsey defended banning Trump, but also said it "sets a precedent I feel is dangerous."
-On November 19, 2022, Twitter reinstated Trump's account following Elon Musk's purchase of the platform.
+In May 2020, some of Trump's tweets received warning labels, and from Election Day 2020, more flaggings were applied to his tweets.
+On January 6, 2021, after Trump supporters stormed the U.S. Capitol, Twitter applied a 12-hour timeout to Trump's account for violating its Civic Integrity policy.
+Trump's account was suspended permanently on January 8 based on a review of his posts' content and context.
+On January 14, Dorsey defended banning Trump but also said it "sets a precedent I feel is dangerous".

+In June 2023, Dorsey endorsed Robert F. Kennedy Jr. in his campaign to become the Democratic party nominee in the 2024 United States presidential election.

+In 2024, Dorsey tweeted in support of Gaza war protests in the United States, Vietnam war protests, and Iraq war protests.

 Philanthropic and other donations

 In March 2016, Dorsey fully funded about 600 Missouri public school projects registered at DonorsChoose.

-In October 2019, Dorsey donated $350,000 to #TeamTrees, a nonprofit started by YouTuber MrBeast that pledged to plant 20 million trees by the end of 2019.
+In October 2019, Dorsey donated $350,000 to #TeamTrees, a nonprofit started by YouTubers MrBeast and Mark Rober, that pledged to plant 20 million trees by the end of 2019.

 On April 7, 2020, Dorsey announced that he would move about $1 billion of his equity in Square, Inc., just under a third of his total wealth, to Start Small, LLC, and to relief programs related to the coronavirus.
 He committed to funding COVID-19 relief, girls' education and health, and universal basic income.
 Dorsey has donated $24 million to over 40 different grantees for relief efforts.

 In August 2020, Dorsey donated $10 million to Boston University's Center for Antiracist Research, founded by Ibram X. Kendi.

 In May 2021, he donated $15 million to support relief efforts in India's COVID-19 second wave.
 The three NGOs were Care ($10 million), Aid India ($2.5 million), and Sewa International ($2.5 million).